wp-plugins/stylesheet-per-page/readme.txt

 == Changelog ==

+* 0.4 Fixing a bug with stylesheet generation on custom post types
+ - Bug fix for sheets with no name appearing when using with custom post types

 * 0.3 Adding support for IE specific stylesheets
  - Added new functionality to allow optional generation of IE specific sheets